Vivallo04/Vivallo04/README.md

     return result;
 }

-// Function to recursively generate all subsets and calculate XOR totals void generateSubsets(const vector<int>& nums, int index, vector<int>& currentSubset, int& totalXOR) {
+void generateSubsets(const vector<int>& nums, int index, vector<int>& currentSubset, int& totalXOR) {
     if (index == nums.size()) {
-        // Base case: we have reached the end of the array
-        // Add the XOR of the current subset to the total totalXOR += calculateXOR(currentSubset);
+        totalXOR += calculateXOR(currentSubset);
         return;
     }

-    // Include the current element in the subset currentSubset.push_back(nums[index]);
+    currentSubset.push_back(nums[index]);
     generateSubsets(nums, index + 1, currentSubset, totalXOR);

-    // Exclude the current element from the subset currentSubset.pop_back();
+    currentSubset.pop_back();
     generateSubsets(nums, index + 1, currentSubset, totalXOR);
 }